NathanDarienTanner/OOP_Week9_Forum/README.md

 **(A)** By making use of an example from the above scenario, distinguish between a class and an instantiation of a class.
 (3 points)

-Answer = A class is a blueprint or template for creating objects that share common properties and behaviours.
+Answer = A class is essentially a blueprint or a template that's used for creating objects which share common properties and behaviours.
 It defines the characteristics and behaviour of a group of objects that belong to the same category or type.
-On the other hand, an instantiation is a realization of a class, also known as an object.
+An instantiation is a realization of a class, also known as an object.
 When a class is instantiated, a specific instance of that class is created, with its own set of properties and behaviours.

 **(B)** By giving two examples, explain how the principles of inheritance can be incorporated into the design of this administration program.
 (4 points)